filmon-yoha/Habit-App/README.md

 After the execution of the code,click on the link that appears which will directly lead to the app

-to run the tests use the code; py manage.py test
+To run the tests use the code; py manage.py test